netxms/netxms-doc/admin/event-processing.rst

 network control center operators, for example low free disk space on a server.

 All alarm events are logged to alarm log.
-The number of days the server keeps an alarm history can be configured by "AlarmHistoryRetentionTime" server configuration parameter.
+The number of days the server keeps alarm history can be configured by "AlarmHistoryRetentionTime" server configuration parameter.
 Alarm log can be viewed in "Alarm Log View"(Alt+F8).
-This view give option to query in alarm log required information.
+This view gives option to query for required information from alarm log.

 .. figure:: _images/alarm_log.png